Computing cross fields -- A PDE approach based on the Ginzburg-Landau theory: Topology of Triangular and Quadrilateral Meshes

 Consider, for instance, the quadrangulation of a disk, which is a surface with $\chi=1$.
 A minimum of $n_1=4$ irregular vertices of index $1/4$ must be present.
 They can be located either on the boundary (vertices of valence 1) or inside the disk (vertices of valence 3), Fig.~\ref{fig:circle_quads}.

 Fig.\,\ref{fig:nonsmooth} shows three different quadangulations of a L-shaped domain ($\chi=1$).
 Regular boundary nodes should all have a valence of 2.
 The mesh on the left has $6$ irregular vertices located at the corners of the domain\,: five with index $1/4$, and one with index $-1/4$.
-The central mesh, on the other hand, has the minimum amount of irregular vertices, i.e., four ones of index $1/4$.
-The right mesh generated by recombination of a standard Delaunay triangular mesh \cite{remacle_blossom-quad:_2012} has eight vertices of index $1/4$, and twelve vertices of index $-1/4$, both on the boundary and inside the domain.
+The central mesh, on the other hand, has the minimum amount of irregular vertices, i.e. four ones of index $1/4$.
+The right mesh generated by recombination of a standard Delaunay triangular mesh (see \cite{remacle2012blossom}) has twelve vertices of index $1/4$, and eight vertices of index $-1/4$, both on the boundary and inside the domain.
 Quality meshes should have as few irregular vertices as possible.
-In what follows, a general method allowing to position irregular vertices before meshing the surface is presented.
+In what follows, a general approach allowing to compute the position of such irregular vertices before meshing the surface is presented.